 Really, dry ice is best for freezing items that aren’t going to be used for a long period of time.
 This is why most mail-ordered meats come packaged in dry ice.

 Also, dry ice can’t be used in a regular cooler.
 It can only be used in coolers that are specifically designed for it.
 Dry ice isn’t very versatile, and requires a lot of planning.
 It’s not a good option to pop in your cooler on an outdoor weekend getaway.

 All products have their own vernacular.
 You’ll likely see the following terms while you’re shopping for the best cooler ice packs:

-“Reusable” products are intended to be used more than once.
+Products that are intended to be used more than once.
 This might indicate a two-use product, or a product that will last you for five years.
 It’s all relative, so read up on your product and check out reviews.

-“Break-resistant” ice packs claim to be durable and totally unbreakable.
+These ice packs claim to be durable and totally unbreakable.
 Companies that claim this normally have a warranty to cover their claim.

 However, it’s important to be aware that there is no standard right now for judging whether a consumer product (or its ingredients) are non-toxic and have been verified as such.

 According to the Consumer Product Safety Commission, some companies put the non-toxic label on products that don’t meet the definition of toxic – but this doesn’t necessarily mean the product should be considered non-toxic.

 Always use ice packs carefully, and look into the product contents and company if you doubt the label.

 These products claim they do not contain any chemicals, liquids, solids or gases that can harm people, other living organisms, or the environment.